-- 13. The work to be undertaken by the reporting accountants is normally done either under a joint engagement with both the new applicant and the sponsors or under an engagement with the new applicant only with the sponsors as a third party.
-It is assumed for the purposes of this Technical Bulletin that the reporting accountants will be engaged jointly by both the new applicant and the sponsors who will together determine the type of assistance to be given by the reporting accountants.
-The new applicant and the sponsors will also agree with the reporting accountants the detailed scope of work to be performed, including that work which the sponsors require to be performed by the reporting accountants in connection with the sponsors' declaration under the Listing Rules (See section C. below). - 14.
-It should be understood that any engagement by the reporting accountants to assist the new applicant and the sponsors in connection with internal controls over financial reporting will be a private reporting engagement as distinct from a public reporting engagement. - 15.
-An engagement for the reporting accountants to assist the new applicant and the sponsors in connection with internal controls over financial reporting will be a separate engagement from that described in Hong Kong Standard on Investment Circular Reporting Engagements 400 "Comfort Letters and Due Diligence Meetings on Financial and Non-financial Information", the purpose of which is to provide comfort in respect of the integrity of certain information disclosed in the investment circular, or to comment on changes in selected financial statement items subsequent to the latest period reported on in the accountants' report. - 16.
-Against this background, this Technical Bulletin discusses the responsibilities of the directors of new applicants and the sponsors in respect of internal controls over financial reporting and the different ways in which the reporting accountants can assist new applicants and sponsors in assessing the new applicants' internal controls over financial reporting.
+- (a) the new applicant acknowledges its responsibility for establishing, maintaining and monitoring the system of internal controls over financial reporting; - (b) the new applicant designates a competent employee, preferably within senior management, to be responsible for internal controls over financial reporting and all management decisions made in connection therewith; and - (c) the new applicant is responsible for evaluating the adequacy and determining which recommendations of the reporting accountants should be implemented. - 12.
+The work to be undertaken by the reporting accountants is normally done either under a joint engagement with both the new applicant and the sponsors or under an engagement with the new applicant only with the sponsors as a third party.
+It is assumed for the purposes of this discussion paper that the reporting accountants will be engaged jointly by both the new applicant and the sponsors who will together determine the type of assistance to be given by the reporting accountants.
+The new applicant and the sponsors will also agree with the reporting accountants the detailed scope of work to be performed, including that work which the sponsors require to be performed by the reporting accountants in connection with the sponsors' declaration under the Listing Rules (See C. below). - 13.
+It should be understood that any engagement by the reporting accountants to assist the new applicant and the sponsors in connection with internal controls over financial reporting will be a private reporting engagement as distinct from a public reporting engagement. - 14.
+Against this background, this paper discusses the responsibilities of the directors of new applicants and the sponsors in respect of internal controls over financial reporting and the different ways in which the reporting accountants can assist new applicants and sponsors in connection with the new applicants' internal controls over financial reporting.